Berkhof Ambassador: Orders

+In late 2017, Romanian transport company STV bought multiple Ambassadors from different companies from the Netherlands,most buses being bought from Conexxion.
+Out of the 500 bought, 300 are operating currently, as the latter 200 were Euro 3 buses that were past their average service usage.

 Types

 Ambassador 120

 Using knowledge and experience gained from the ALE120, VDL designed a 10-meter midibus which is designated Ambassador Low Entry 106 (ALE 106) (bus length 106 dm, or 10.6 m).
 These buses are primarily used in several cities in the Netherlands.
 The bus is built on a DAF/VDL SB120 chassis, which was also used for the Wright Cadet.
 In 2008, the DAF/VDL SB120 chassis was exchanged for a VDL SB180.

 Ambassador 200

 The Ambassador 200 is a 12-meter-long lightweight bus made for local and long-distance transportation.
 Hundreds of buses from this type have been produced.
 It is designated as Ambassador Low Entry 120 (ALE 120) (the bus length is 120 dm, or 12 m).
 Its coachwork rests on a DAF/VDL SB200 chassis, which is also used for the Wright Commander from Wrightbus.
 The weight of the older buses differs from later models because of different materials and a different engine.
 Its interior varies by company.
 The passenger seats are made inexpensively; they are plastic cups with a layer of foam on the seat and fabric on top.
 Several buses have been equipped with more-luxurious seats.